shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Like my sister.”
 E’Zhule crossed his arms.

 “You look amazing!”
-Nomi exclaimed.
+Noni exclaimed.
 “And you…” She looked E’Zhule up and down.

 He stood straight and tall over her in his azure suit and black shoes.
 His red bowtie matched Miko’s dress nicely.
 Miko had even combed his hair into a sleek new style, making his attentive cat ears more prominent.

 “…And you can visit anytime.”
-Nomi licked her lips as she placed a folded piece of paper in his jacket pocket.
+Noni licked her lips as she placed a folded piece of paper in his jacket pocket.
 “I get off at 8.”

 E’Zhule glanced at Miko and sighed.
 His look said, “Can we go now?”

-“Ok, Nomi, we’ll take these.
+“Ok, Noni, we’ll take these.
 How much?”

 “3 gold each.”

 “Here you go.”

 “Come back *anytime*.”
-Nomi winks at E’Zhule.
+Noni winks at E’Zhule.
 “Have a wonderful night.”

 Miko keeps the clothes on, but E’Zhule switches back to his old outfit.
 “Now can we go find a tailor?”